akrzemi1/papers/notes/inexpressible_predicates.md

 (Of course no compiler will generate code for evaluating such trivial function.)

-But this will not solve the problem, because static analyzer does not know that it should treat this function only as a symbolical: it will look inside, see `return true` and conclude that this predicate is always satisfied, regardless of the argument value.
+But this will not solve the problem, because static analyzer does not know that it should treat this function only as a symbol: it will look inside, see `return true;` and conclude that this predicate is always satisfied, regardless of the argument value.